nymann/refacto/README.md

 ##### Neovim

-Until Refacto is not in the official nvim-lspconfig repository, you can use my fork [nymann/nvim-lspconfig](https://github.com/nymann/nvim-lspconfig/).
+Until Refacto is in the official nvim-lspconfig repository, you can use my fork [nymann/nvim-lspconfig](https://github.com/nymann/nvim-lspconfig/).

 ## Development